All photos by Kirsten Stamn

 Well, we’ve all heard this one.
 Slurp down a dozen or so of these mucousy little dudes, and Cupid’s arrow will get your briny blood yearning.
 Most would assume that this is because of oysters’ cunnilingual attributes; indeed, they do look, smell, and taste not unlike spread-eagle, aroused, but mysteriously cold and graying vaginas.
 It may shock you, but you are not the first person to notice this.

 Yet there's actually some legitimacy beyond the fact that they look like a Lindsay Lohan crotch shot.
 They’ve got tons of zinc and amino acids that scientists say actually increase blood flow, testosterone, and sperm count.
 If this is true, it’s curious that the Grand Central Oyster Bar doesn’t have more fistfights and public handjobs.

-How Horny?
 Mixed reports.
-My friend Kevin claims that he lost his virginity after first eating balut with his older Filipino girlfriend when he was 16, so that's something.
+My friend Kevin claims that he lost his virginity after first eating balut with his older Filipino girlfriend when he was 16, so that’s something.
+We can't verify the horniness factor, but we're certainly not here to shame anyone for enjoying it.
 For perspective, a lot of non-Americans think gravy and peanut butter are disgusting.
-Whatever tickles your fancy; we're not here to judge.
+Whatever tickles your fancy; we’re not here to judge.